 Are you searching for your new favorite pair of skis but unsure of where to start?
 We've spent every winter since 2013 nerding out on and, most importantly, skiing nearly 200 pairs and counting.
 Our team of experts spent all of last season testing 45 pairs of skis for the 2025 season.

-The sheer number of skis available can be overwhelming, so we've whittled it down to the top 10, including the best men's all-mountain skis and women's all-mountain skis, as well as the best backcountry skis.
+The sheer number of skis available can be overwhelming, so we've whittled it down to the top 10, including men's all-mountain skis and women's all-mountain skis, as well as the backcountry skis.
 We pushed each pair to its limit while having as much fun as possible because our testers love to ski, just like you!
 From first chair to last call on deep powder days, cutting up early-morning groomers, and skinning to backcountry huts, we've put in hundreds of days on these skis.

 We recognize that skis are a major purchase, and our hope is that our comprehensive reviews will make the buying process nearly as fun as skiing them.
 Whether you spend all of your free time on snow or just a few weekends per year, the award winners we highlight below will help you narrow down your selection to help you find your next perfect pair of skis.